 c.
 Are the knowledge systems and world views portrayed or written from an

+ethnocentric perspective?
 4. Historical and Contemporary Portrayals of First Nations, Métis and Inuit

 a.
 Does the resource portray negative outcomes for Aboriginal people and